 Regular progress meetings and transition meetings are held to review your child’s progress and next steps are discussed with parents, keyworkers and SENCO.
 We work alongside other professionals and jointly agree targets for the SBSP.

 We try and match our resources with a child’s individual needs to enable them to join in and have a sense of achievement in completing the activity.
-If specialist equipment is required we can apply for additional funding.
-The professionals that work alongside the nursery often supply additional specialist resources for us and our families to use.
+Some families will qualify for additional funding which enables the nursery to purchase specialist equipment to support your child’s additional needs.

 All staff are trained Early Years Practitioners.
 We provide warm, caring and nurturing child care, creating a friendly and stimulating learning environment tailored to the individual.
 Staff are paediatric first aid trained and should any specialist medication need to be administered, the relevant staff would attend training, to ensure appropriate support.
 We want all our children to feel that they are a valued part of our nursery community.